 About me

 My research interests lie at the crossroads of second language acquisition (SLA), bilingualism, and Hispanic linguistics.
 I am particularly interested in usage-based and functionalist theories of language acquisition.
 My current research examines various aspects of vocabulary learning in Spanish.
-If you'd like to read my reflections on being a heritage speaker during my sabbatical in Poland, I've been compiling them here.

 The courses I regularly teach at UCSC are: